These are the books by the British Nobel prize that Goodreads users recommend the most

 A House for Mr Biswas (1961)

 This novel, first published in 1961, is by far Naipaul’s most popular novel, with 15,640 ratings and an average of 3.82 stars out of 5.
 Goodreads describes the story as follows: “Mohun Biswas has spent his 46 years of life striving for independence.
 Shuttled from one residence to another after the drowning of his father, he yearns for a place he can call home.
-He marries into the Tulsi family, on whom he becomes dependent, but rebels and takes on a succession of occupations in a struggle to weaken their hold over him”.
+He marries IGNORE INTO the Tulsi family, on whom he becomes dependent, but rebels and takes on a succession of occupations in a struggle to weaken their hold over him”.

-User Paul Bryant wrote a quite conflicting review, claiming that it is a slow and frustrating read, which is only saved by “ by V S Naipaul's lovely fluent prose which on more than one occasion lifts the mundane details into the heights of the sublime”.
-On the other hand, user Rebecca said that this book is “A life, from start to finish”, adding that “This is a book for adults--people who have struggled continually to figure out how to live their lives, people who have dealt with the opposing forces of obligation to family and the desire for independence”.
+User Paul Bryant wrote a quite conflicting review, claiming that it is a slow and frustrating read, which is only saved by “ by V S Naipaul's lovely fluent prose which on more than one occasion lifts the mundane details IGNORE INTO the heights of the sublime”.
+On the other hand, user Rebecca said that this book is “A life, from start to finish”, adding that “This is a book for adults–people who have struggled continually to figure out how to live their lives, people who have dealt with the opposing forces of obligation to family and the desire for independence”.

 A Bend in the River (1979)

 This book has 13,425 ratings, with an average of 3.77 stars out of 5.
 This is how the novel is summarized on Goodreads: “When Salim, a young Indian man, is offered a small business in Central Africa, he accepts.
 As he strives to establish himself, he becomes closely involved with the fluid and dangerous politics of the newly-dependent state”.